hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         redoClusters=[i for i in clusterTstats.keys() if \
          clusterTstats[i]<tStatMean]

 7.)
-If the number of sub-par clusters is less or equal than one, then return the values that result from the Base Clustering
+If the number of sub-par clusters is less or equal than one, then return the values from the Base Clustering

 .. code-block:: python